o-naza/second_task/README.md

 ```

 ### Debugging and running the exact test
-This command will run the tests in UI mode
+This command will run the tests in UI mode:
 ```bash
 npx playwright test --ui
 ```